Communication Sciences and Disorders - BA

 Students who earn a bachelor’s degree meet the coursework and observation requirements to be licensed as a speech-language pathology assistant (SLPA) in the state of Texas.
 A master’s degree is required for students who wish to become speech-language pathologists or to be certified by the American Speech-Language-Hearing Association (ASHA).

-Building on OLLU’s commitment to service, several courses in the Communication and Learning Disorders program have been designed to provide students with options to participate in service-learning projects.
+Building on OLLU’s commitment to service, several courses in the Communication Sciences and Disorders program have been designed to provide students with options to participate in service-learning projects.
 In these courses, students learn about strategies to support children’s language and communication.
 After studying these strategies, students are able to put them into practice in local community organizations.
 Recent organizations include:

 - SA Youth Literacy